InputBlackBoxOutput/DEncryptor/README.md

 # DEncryptor
-Encryptor and decryptor for those whose want additional data security
+Encryptor and decryptor for those who want additional text data security

 ## Usage
 ### Using in interactive mode